-- 1/8 of a tsp of ground mace (or nutmeg)
+- 1/8 teaspoon of ground mace (or nutmeg)

 - Sausage casings

 - Mix together all ingredients (except for the sausage casings).
-It’s always a good idea to check for seasoning before stuffing the sausages, so take a spoonful of the meat and either sauté it up until cooked through, or simply microwave it until cooked, and then taste for salt and spices, adding more if necessary.
+It’s always a good idea to check your seasoning before stuffing the sausages, so take a spoonful of the meat and either sauté it up until cooked through or simply microwave it until it's cooked and then taste for salt and spices, adding more if necessary.

-- Take a few casings (they are usually sold in packs that could make sausages for a small army – so just save what you don’t need today for next time, salted casings will last for years if kept refrigerated) and rinse them out well with water, running water over the exterior and through the sausage casing itself as well.
+- Select and rinse a few casings.
+Casings are usually sold in such large quantities they could feed a small army, so just save what you don’t use today for next time.
+Salted casings will last for years if kept refrigerated.
+Rinse them out well with water, running water over the exterior and through the sausage casing itself as well.
 The water will balloon through the sausage, making it easier to stuff.

 - Once your casings are cleaned, take a funnel with a wide opening and insert the opening into the sausage casing.
-Hold the casing over the opening and start filling your funnel with meat, pressing it down with a spoon or with your fingers to push it into the casing.
-Because the funnels I have always have openings that are fairly narrow (which makes it tough to squeeze the meat through) I’ve had good results by cutting a small plastic water bottle in half, and then using that as a homemade funnel for stuffing.
+Start filling your funnel with meat, pressing it down with a spoon or with your fingers to push it into the casing.
+If your funnel is too small (which makes it tough to squeeze the meat through), try cutting a small plastic water bottle in half, and then using that as a homemade funnel for stuffing.

-- Cook by pan frying gently until an internal temperature of 165 is reached.
+- Cook them by pan frying gently until an internal temperature of 165 is reached.